Angel1612/fylux.github.io/_posts/2017-06-29-list_vs_vector.md

 ### Algorithmics
-If we have a double linked list or a linked list with a pointer to the end of the list the cost of inserting an element at the end will be constant.
+If we have a double linked list or a linked list with a pointer to the end of the list, the cost of inserting an element at the end will be constant.
 There is no doubt about it; this process will be always the same.

 Nevertheless, this is quite different in vectors.
 If we are using arrays, we can't have many chunks of memory connected by pointers, we only can have a big chunk of contiguous memory.
 This means that if we want to have the same memory occupied as elements are stored we will have to reallocate all the memory in each insertion.
-However, reallocating has a linear cost that we cannot tolerate in each insertion.
+But, reallocating has a linear cost that we cannot tolerate in each insertion.
 However, this problem is well known and vectors usually reserve more memory than it's needed to prevent it.
 The most common strategy once the array is full is to reserve a new array twice the capacity.
 Obviously, this will affect the memory usage of our program but it's something that we will discuss later.

-Therefore we can suppose that the performance of lists will be better than vectors, because the latter has a worse case linear although it occurs only when is full, but hey, lists doesn't have this drawback.
+Therefore we can suppose that the performance of lists will be better than vectors, because the latter's worst case requires linear time, although it occurs only when is full; but hey, lists doesn't have this drawback.

 <br/>
 ### Architecture
 As I said before, theory isn't everything.
 Modern computers performance depends on many factors.
 Some of the most important are <a href="https://en.wikipedia.org/wiki/CPU_cache#Cache_miss">cache misses</a> and <a href="https://en.wikipedia.org/wiki/Locality_of_reference">space locality</a>.
 If you are not familiar with this topic I recommend you to take look at <a href="https://stackoverflow.com/a/16699282">this</a> explanation.
-But basically, what we look for it to have as much *useful* information per memory block as possible.
+But basically, what we are looking for is having as much *useful* information per memory block as possible.
 And don't overlook the word *useful*.

 When we use arrays is well known that all the data is contiguous and therefore no pointers are required.
 This means that a memory block will be completely filled with the elements of the array.